PSPDFKit/react-native/README.md

 ### Usage

-There are 2 different ways on how to use the PSPDFKit for React Native on iOS.
+There are 2 different ways on how to use PSPDFKit for React Native on iOS.

 - Present a document via a Native Module modally.
 - Show a PSPDFKit view via a Native UI component.